OrdnanceSurvey/OSMM-Topography-Layer-stylesheets/Schema version 9/Stylesheets/GML stylesheets/ESRI stylesheets (LYR)/README.md

 In 2024 we updated our Outdoor, Road and Light styles to reflect our changes to the OS Maps API.
 You can read about the changes here: https://www.ordnancesurvey.co.uk/blog/base-map-style-updates.
 Our legacy styles remain available for those who want to use them.

+In 2025 we added a new black and white style for OS MasterMap Topography Layer.

 ## Getting Started Guide

 For help and advice please see the [Getting Started Guide](https://github.com/OrdnanceSurvey/OSMM-Topography-Layer-stylesheets/blob/master/Getting%20Started%20Guide%20-%20Styling%20OSMM%20Topography%20Layer.pdf)